dschadow/JavaOne/README.md

 JavaOne Demo Projects
 =======
+This repository contains various demo projects from [JavaOne](https://www.oracle.com/javaone) conferences.

 #2012

-##CON3418 - Confident Data Transfers with Apache Camel Security
+##Confident Data Transfers with Apache Camel Security (CON3418)

 ###Camel-Default
 This project contains the initial demo project without any security for payload and route.